SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs.md

 ## Functional overview

 1. You configure the Azure service to export logs to a container in a storage account created for that purpose.
-1. The ARM template creates an Event Grid subscription with the storage container as publisher and the event hub (created by the Sumo-provided ARM) as subscriber.
+1. The ARM template creates an Event Grid subscription with the storage container as publisher and the event hub (created by the Sumo Logic-provided ARM) as subscriber.
 Event Grid routes append blob creation events to event hub.
 1. Event Hub streams the events to the TaskProducer Azure function, which creates tasks (a JSON object that specifies start and batchsize, container name, blob path) and pushes those tasks to the service bus task queue.
-1. The TaskConsumer Azure function, which is triggered when the service bus receives a new task, reads the append blob, from start byte to batchsize, and sends that data to Sumo.
+1. The TaskConsumer Azure function, which is triggered when the service bus receives a new task, reads the append blob, from start byte to batchsize, and sends that data to Sumo Logic.
-1. The set up also includes failure handling mechanism.
+1. The setup also includes a failure handling mechanism.
 For more information about the solution strategy, see [Azure Blob Storage](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob).

 ## Step 1.
 Configure Azure storage account